TomDDG/ZXPicoMD/README.md

 Hardware emulation of 8 microdrives for the ZX Spectrum only (no plans to adapt this for the QL).
 Main features are:
 - Supports all 8 Microdrives from one device
-- OLED screen with buttons to navigate the menu - includes load, save & format cartridges as well as other options (see menu section below)
+- OLED screen with buttons to navigate the menu - includes load, save & format cartridges as well as other options (see menu section below).
+No additional software or connections needed as all managed from the menu
 - FAT32 & exFAT supported SD cards up to a theoretical 256TB (I've only tested a lowly 64GB which can easily fit every Spectrum game and program ever made multiple times)
 - Reset button just in case (also makes it easier to flash the Pico)
 - Buzzer in case you like a buzzing sound to "simulate" the drive motor
 - Includes a version of my Z80onMDR tool (https://github.com/TomDDG/Z80onMDR_lite) to make it easy to load Z80 & SNA snapshots on the fly.
 Very useful as not many actual Microdrives cartridges released commercially.
-- Fully powered from the Spectrum, boots instally with no additional software or connections needed as all managed from the menu, so ready to go
+- Fully powered from the Spectrum & boots instantly
 - Unfortunately you do still need an IF1 (that is a future project)

 Load up the SD card with all your favourite games and programs and enjoy hours of nostalgia with the blistering 15kB/sec transfer rate.
 Yes you can now load a game in a few seconds!